 “If you buy a cheap item, you’ll be replacing it very quickly, so you look at your depreciation over a three-year period,” says Page.
 “If it’s a better product, it’s better made and has a better warranty on it.
 You may pay an extra 30% on that item, but it will depreciate over five or six years.”

 Grainger-Smith estimates that he spends 10-12% more up front on equipment, but he says it’s easy to recoup those losses in other areas, such as buying salvaged pieces for furnishings.
 Plus, you’ll save money on energy costs.
 Grainger-Smith bought an energy-efficient coffee machine and eco-friendly refrigerators, and he’s confident that he will actually make money on those purchases in the next few years.

 While it’s important for your staff to be able to communicate your restaurant’s mission and vision, your first priority as a restaurateur should always be delivering an exceptional guest experience.
 Offer enough information through staff education, your website, or even your menu, so guests can ask for more details about sourcing and sustainability if they want them, but don’t shove the message down their throats.

-“I want it to be a great restaurant,” Jamie says of TED.
+“I want it to be a great restaurant,” Grainger-Smith says of T.E.D.
 “This experience is not an excuse.
 Customers walk in there and all they see is a great-looking restaurant with good service and good food.
 You want people to go, that was great because it’s a great restaurant, and all this lovely stuff is very close behind.”

-When fresh produce isn’t available locally, Bradford and his team buy organic products from California, writing their menus based on what’s the best value.
+When fresh produce isn’t available locally, Heap and his team buy organic products from California, writing their menus based on what’s the best value.

 He also uses the filter of the Dirty Dozen and Clean 15: the former being ingredients that are very important to buy organic, as they have higher concentrations of pesticides, and the latter being ones that are relatively safe to buy conventional.